-- (i) A financial offer calculated on the basis of Delivered Duty Paid (DDP) (Grand Total) for the works tendered as per Tender Response Format.
-(Note 3) - (ii) A filled-in Financial Bid Form/Bill of Quantities (as per document available to download online from www.etenders.gov.mt) as per Tender Response Format.
-(Note 3) In case of any discrepancy between the information provided in the Financial Bid Form and the grand total in the tender response format (xml tender structure), the latter shall prevail.
-This condition shall not apply to the financial bid forms constituting of a Bill of Quantities (BoQ) or financial bid forms where the total can be arithmetically worked out and corrected as necessary and where applicable.
+- (i) A financial offer calculated on the basis of Delivered Duty Paid (DDP) (Grand Total) for the works tendered as per Tender Response Format [inclusive of maintenance for 5 years as applicable to cover the defects liability period].
+(Note 3) - (ii) A filled-in Bill of Quantities (as per document available to download online from www.etenders.gov.mt) as per Tender Response Format.
+(Note 3)

+In case of any discrepancy between the information provided in the Financial Bid Form and the grand total in the tender response format (xml tender structure), the latter shall prevail.

+This condition shall not apply to financial bid forms constituted of a Bill of Quantities (BoQ), or financial bid forms where the total can be arithmetically worked out and/or corrected if, as, and when necessary / applicable.